Someone looking at a computer screen displaying investments, with dollar signs superimposed over top

 Ready to start your investing journey?
 Learn these 8 key terms to become an expert!

 If you want to take your money to the next level, you might want to think of investing your money.
 When you’re just starting out though, investing can be confusing to say the least.
-What do all those terms mean?
+What do all those investing terms mean?
 Not understanding investing terms may make it difficult to get started and leave you in a place of confusion.
 But don’t worry, we’ve got you covered.
 Here’s your guide to basic investing terms.

 1. Stock